Sachinsharma01/mini-project/README.md

 ## DO NOT CHANGE ANYTHING IN INDEX.JS AND APP.JS

-## Make branches for making changes in code for easy identification of data
+## Make branches for making changes in code for easy identification of changes

 after cloning the project run `npm install` it will install all the required files for the project for development